-19 Individual Academy Policy Arrangements Yaxham CE Primary Academy Procedures and Arrangements
+26. Individual Academy Policy Arrangements Yaxham CE Primary Academy Procedures and Arrangements

 The following procedures and arrangements have been adopted to ensure compliance with the Trust's Statement of Intent.
-All up to date educational risk assessments for 2022/23 and guidance can be found on the Norfolk LA Infospace and/or Trust templates provided under the appendices to this policy.
+All up to date educational risk assessments for 2024/25 and guidance can be found in Trust templates provided under the appendices to this policy.

-The following areas of activity should have named people allocated for that task following guidance and templates available on InfoSpace/Trust Templates or N/A if not applicable.
+The following areas of activity should have named people allocated for that task following guidance and templates available on Trust Templates or N/A if not applicable.